 State, local, and tribal government entities are eligible to apply for funding as a prime recipient or subrecipient.

-Except as described below for the National Energy Technology Laboratory (NETL), DOE/National Nuclear Security Agency (NNSA) FFRDCs are eligible to apply for funding as a subrecipient, but are not eligible to apply as a prime recipient.
+DOE/NNSA FFRDCs are eligible to apply for funding as a subrecipient, but are not eligible to apply as a prime recipient.